Object Image

 Saint Jerome in a Rocky Landscape

 This small picture shows two episodes from the life of Saint Jerome.
-At the front, the saint sits under a lean-to shelter and removes a large thorn from a lion's paw.
-In gratitude the lion remained with him in the wilderness and after he went back to monastic life.
-On a rocky platform behind, the saint appears again, dressed as a cardinal, with two men leading camels and a donkey.
-The men are merchants who stole the monastery's donkey; the lion recovered it.
+At the front, the saint sits under a lean-to shelter, built against a natural rock arch in a dramatic landscape, and removes a large thorn from a lion's paw.
+According to the Golden Legend, Saint Jerome met and healed an injured lion which then remained with him in the wilderness and after his return to monastic life.
+They are depicted together in the wilderness in Bellini's Saint Jerome reading in a Landscape.

 Credit: Bequeathed by Mrs Henry Oppenheimer, 1936